-Types of the mortise and tenon joint have been used for centuries by woodworkers because of their combination of superior strength and simplicity.
-They are typically used when one piece of stock is joining to the other at 90-degrees but may be used at a slightly lesser angle in certain circumstances.
+Mortise-and-tenon joints are typically used when one piece of stock is joined to the other at a 90-degree angle, but they may be used at a slightly lesser angle in certain circumstances.
 Bear in mind that the joint is strongest when the two pieces of stock are at right angles to one another.

 Forming the Tenon

 Typically, the tenon is little more than a rectangular pin cut from the end of the stock.
 While tenons can be cut by hand, modern woodworkers will often employ a band saw or a tenoning jig on a table saw to safely form the tenon.
 When cutting a tenon, be careful not to remove too much material as a thinner tenon means a weaker joint.
 Care must be taken to cut the tenon precisely, with smooth, flat sides, since this joint depends on a tight fit for its strength.

 Cutting the Mortise

-Traditionally, mortises were cut into the receiving piece of stock using a chisel.
+Traditionally, mortises were cut into the receiving piece of stock using a chisel and mallet.
 Today, many woodworkers use a dedicated mortiser, which employs a drill bit encased inside a four-sided chisel.
 Many drill press manufacturers offer optional mortising attachments, making the drill press a much more versatile machine.
 There are also mortising attachments that can be used with a plunge router.

 To cut a mortise using a mortiser, simply mark the position of the area to be cut, and then sink the bit into the material, taking small bites at a time.
-Set the depth stop to drill deep enough to encompass the entire length of the tenon, but no deeper than absolutely necessary (unless you are creating a through-tenon).
+Set the depth stop to drill deep enough to encompass the entire length of the tenon, but no deeper than necessary (unless you are creating a through-tenon).
 When finished, use a sharp chisel to clean up any rough spots that remain on the walls of the mortise.

-Once the mortise and tenon have both been completed, dry fit the tenon into the mortise.
-The fit should be snug, but not excessively tight.
-Once all joints have been formed and its time for assembly, apply glue to both the tenon and inside the mortise.
-Coat all surfaces evenly using a small brush.
+Once the mortise and tenon have both been completed, dry-fit the tenon into the mortise.
+The fit should be snug but not excessively tight.
+Once all joints have been formed and its time for assembly, apply glue to both the tenon and inside walls of the mortise.
+Coat all surfaces evenly with glue using a small brush.
 Assemble the pieces, tapping them together with a wooden mallet, if necessary.
 Let the glue dry completely before continuing assembly.
 Excess glue seeping out of the joint is best left to dry, then scraped off with a sharp chisel.

 A good rule of thumb when creating mortise and tenon joints is to cut the mortise first, then the tenon.
-Leave the tenon a little bit fat and try your first dry fit.
-It's always better to have to take a little more off the tenon than to take too much and find you have a sloppy fit.
+Leave the tenon a little bit fat for the first test fitting.
+It's always better to shave down a tenon that is too large than to cut it too narrow and find that you have a sloppy fit.